Kitabı oku: «Suvorov & business. Timeless Lessons from the Russian Master Strategist»

 At a cost of 100 rubles, I started selling the dashboards for 400 rubles at new sales outlets that bore no relation to me at all.

 This made all four of my competitors cease assembly operations.
 I understood that they would need two to three months to regroup and resume dashboard production.
-I decided to go with the four-hundred-ruble offer for a bit longer and, at the same time, to limit the supply to one or two units per day, forcing sellers to take pre-orders and create lines, what people today might call “generating deferred demand”… After one month, I started raising the price by 100 rubles every week.
-Even at a 1,200-ruble quote, I was getting a few months’ worth of pre-orders.
+I decided to go with the four-hundred-ruble offer for a bit longer, and simultaneously limit supply to one or two units a day, forcing sellers to take pre-orders and create lines – what people today might call “generating deferred demand”.
+After a month, I started raising the price by 100 rubles every week.
+Even with a 1,200-ruble quote, I was getting a few months’ worth of pre-orders.

 I am always in control of production costs at my workshops.
-This applies to each and every item, be it a small component, like a run-flat tire insert that we sell to a partner, or a complete armored vehicle.
-And I always try to work out the costs of my potential competitors.
+This applies to each and every item, be it a small component, like a run-flat tire insert that we sell to a partner, or a finished vehicle.
+And I always try to work out the costs of my potential rivals.

 In my operation, however, I have always valued profit margins over production output.
 To digress for a moment, I see that many start a business with a totally inexplicable vision in mind.
 For example, one of my competitors ran a company with profits lower than his employees’ pay and firmly maintained that the ultimate goal of business was to provide jobs and that he would never sack anybody.
-His business run was short: he dismissed everybody and left the market.
+His business run was short: he had to dismiss everybody and leave the market.

 Back to the tender now, we did apply along with the others.
 I knew my production costs to the penny and had a rough idea of my competitors’ costs.
 Our companies differed in size.
-I employed three times as many staff, relied on own production of bulletproof glass, had laser cutting systems and CNC machines, and manufactured thousands of components in-house.
-The competitors preferred to buy up from numerous suppliers, which chipped away at potential profits and added to costs.
-With an average CIT armored van going for RUB 700,000—800,000, their production costs stood at RUB 550,000.
+I employed three times as many staff, relied on own production, had laser cutting systems and CNC machines.
+We manufactured thousands of components in-house.
+The competitors preferred to buy from various suppliers, which chipped away at potential profits and added to costs.
+With an average CIT van going for RUB 700,000—800,000, their production costs stood at RUB 550,000.
 Our cost was just under RUB 460,000.

 The tender opened at RUB 770,000 and quickly reached RUB 670,000.
-We were silently biding the time.
+We were silently biding our time.
 The downward trend started to slow down and halted at RUB 580,000.
 This would seem to be as low as it would go… We bid at RUB 570,000.
 Time passed.
 I was getting anxious: had I miscalculated?
 The thing was I did not want that contract.
-It would have taken over the production line with low-margin vehicles and prevent us from making complex VIP armored cars at a high profit, no Mercedes, no Lexus or the like…

 The tender was seconds from closing when a RUB 560,000 bid came in and I was off the hook – it worked!
-I was able to ensnare a competitor into a low-margin contract that would not be profitable and, most importantly, close him off the VIP armored cars market that he had been aiming for.
+I was able to ensnare a competitor into a low-margin contract that would not be profitable and, most importantly, close him off the market.
 This was a long-term victory.

 But that was not the end of the story.
 The winning bidder pleaded with the bank to top up the price by at least 10%.
 Failing to get that, he turned to his competitor asking for help to make good on the contract.
 The bank agreed to have two suppliers.
 At the end of the day, my two competitors first wrestled, plummeting the price to barely top the cost, and then ended up together in the low-margin segment where they ran down their production facilities and wasted time.
 And I used that time to conquer the VIP segment.

-To this day, the RIDA-branded armored vehicles from Russia are known for their quality build and protection on a par with global big-league brands, such as GARD in Germany or CARAT in Belgium; RIDA armored vehicles sell to dozens of countries in the Middle East, Asia, Europe, and Africa.
+To this day, RIDA-branded vehicles from Russia are known for their quality build and protection on a par with global big-league brands, such as GARD in Germany or CARAT in Belgium; RIDA cars sell in dozens of countries in the Middle East, Asia, Europe, and Africa.

 Ücretsiz ön izlemeyi tamamladınız.